DaveEveritt/arts-infoscape/readme.md

 The data was about arts- and disability-related organisations in the East Midlands, U.K. and received Arts Council England funding from 2003-4.

-in 2020 the aim is to update it to be accessible in modern browsers.
+From 2020, the aim is to update it to be accessible in modern browsers.

 ## TO DO

 - [ ] update all XHTML to HTML5
-- [ ] fix duplicated "info.css"
 - [ ] fix CORS issue JS alert in Bamboozle Theatre Company (see manifest.js)
 - [ ] recreate "details.html", "disarts.html" in a new data structure
 - [ ] refactor pop-up windows in 'Anchor' tags into in-page modals